This section includes disclosures required by the following acts:

-The Authority did not award any major contracts valued above $10 million or more during 2019-20.
+The ARBV did not enter into any major contracts valued at $10 million or above during 2022-23.

 Making a request

-FOI requests can be lodged online at ovic.vic.gov.au.
-An application fee of $29.60 applies.
-Access charges may also be payable if the document pool is large, and the search for material time consuming.
+FOI requests can be lodged writing to the ARBV via email or post.
+An application fee of $30.60 applies.
+Access charges may also be payable if the document pool is large, and the search for material, time consuming.

-Access to documents can also be obtained through a written request to the Authority’s Freedom of Information Officer, as detailed in s17 of the Act.
+Access to documents can also be obtained through a written request to the ARBV as detailed in section 17 of the Act.

 When making an FOI request, applicants should ensure requests are in writing, and clearly identify what types of material/documents are being sought.

-Requests for documents in the possession of the Authority should be addressed to:
+Requests for documents in the possession of the ARBV should be addressed to:

-The Authority does not own or control any government buildings and consequently is exempt from notifying its compliance with the building and maintenance provisions of the Building Act 1993.
+The ARBV does not own or control any government buildings and consequently is exempt from notifying its compliance with the building and maintenance provisions of the Building Act 1993.

-The Public Interest Disclosure Act 2012 (previously known as the Protected Disclosure Act 2012) was amended by the Integrity and Accountability Legislation Amendment (Public Interest Disclosures, Oversight and Independence) Act 2019 which came into operation on 1 January 2020.
-The Act encourages and assists people in making disclosures of improper conduct by public officers and public bodies.
+The Public Interest Disclosures Act 2012 encourages and assists people in making disclosures of improper conduct by public officers and public bodies.
 The Act provides protection to people who make disclosures in accordance with the Act and establishes a system for the matters disclosed to be investigated and rectifying action to be taken.